 Potential drawbacks of cervical disc arthroplasty usually include:

-Our experienced team of doctors and specialists will discuss the potential risks, complications, and benefits of cervical disc arthroplasty surgery with you before receiving treatment.
+Compared to cervical discectomy and fusion, cervical disc arthroplasty may present different risks and benefits.
+Our experienced team of doctors and specialists will discuss the potential risks, complications, and benefits of cervical artificial disc replacement surgery with you before receiving treatment.
 If it is determined that you are a good candidate for the procedure, we will offer complete service treatment to get you ready for the procedure and aftercare.

 Choose Highly Rated Cervical Disc Arthroplasty Surgeons